MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-how-to-collaborate-distribute-dashboards-reports.md

 ## Display reports and dashboards full-screen on Windows devices

 You can use *presentation mode* to display reports and dashboards full-screen on Windows devices and Surface Hub.
-Presentation mode is useful for sharing on display monitors in hallways, at meetings or conferences, on a dedicated projector at the office, and so on.
+Presentation mode is a feature of the [Power BI app for Windows](https://go.microsoft.com/fwlink/?LinkID=526478).
+It's useful for sharing on display monitors in hallways, at meetings or conferences, on a dedicated projector at the office, and so on.

 ![Screenshot of a report in presentation mode.](../consumer/mobile/media/mobile-windows-10-app-presentation-mode/power-bi-presentation-mode-2.png)